guttih/voffcon/docs/device-setup.md

  4. Press the "> Run" button and click the "Get program" button.
  5. Save the program to you local hard disk.
  6. Open the Arduino IDE.
- 7. Select the device shown in sections 7. and 8. in the list above this one.
+ 7. Select the device you will be programming
+    - for **NodeMCU 1.0** select from menu > Tools > Board: "Arduino/Genuino Uno" > NodeMCU 1.0 (ESP-12E Module).
+    - for **ESP32 DEV Module** select from menu > Tools > Board: "Arduino/Genuino Uno" > ESP32 DEV Module
  8. Connect the device to your computer using a USB cable.
  9. Select the COM port the device is connected to.
  10. Select from the menu File -> New to create a new sketch.
- 11. Open the program "device_server.ino"  you downloaded.
+ 11. Open the .ino program you downloaded.
  12. Copy all text in the downloaded file and paste it into the new sketch in the arduino IDE.
- 13. Change the following values (if you are using windows, Ardos will try to change some of the values automaticly for you).
+ 13. Change the following values if the Ardos node server has not already done so automaticly for you.
  14. Find these values and replace them with information about your system.
         IPV4_IPADDRESS  : (IP) Provide an ip address (IPV4) which you want the device to ask operating system for.
         PORT_NUMBER     : (Port) Provide the port number you want the device to listen and serve from.
         IPV4_GATEWAY    : (Default Gateway) The device needs to know the default gateway it will be using.